Meeting MFT security, reliability and compliance requirements with JSCAPE

 Managed file transfers play a crucial role in facilitating business processes.
-As such, they have to be carried out with a high degree of security, reliability, and adherence to regulatory compliance.
+As such, they have to be carried out with a high degree of security, reliability and adherence to regulatory compliance.
 JSCAPE MFT excels in that regard.
-In this post, let’s engage in a more in-depth discussion about the various security, reliability, and compliance capabilities of JSCAPE MFT.
+In this post, let’s engage in a more in-depth discussion about the various security, reliability and compliance capabilities of JSCAPE by Redwood.

 Data-at-rest and data-in-motion encryption

 Access control measures prevent threat actors from gaining unauthorized access to your systems.
-This in turn prevents files from being stolen, sabotaged, or tampered.
-JSCAPE MFT is stacked with a robust selection of access control mechanisms that include multiple authentication options (e.g., password, public key, LDAP, RADIUS, and more.), IP-based access, multi-factor authentication, single sign-on, and many others.
+This, in turn, prevents files from being stolen, sabotaged or tampered with.
+JSCAPE is stacked with a robust selection of access control mechanisms that include multiple authentication options (e.g., password, public key, LDAP, RADIUS and more.), IP-based access, multi-factor authentication, single sign-on and many others.

 Data integrity checks